DeepSeek V4 vs DeepSeek V3.2: What Changed and What Developers Should Use

 - License: V3.2 — MIT | V4 — Apache 2.0

-The 81% SWE-bench score is the most important number for developers building agentic coding tools.
+The 80.6% SWE-bench Verified score is the most important number for developers building agentic coding tools.
 SWE-bench Verified tests a model's ability to autonomously resolve real GitHub issues — it is the closest proxy to "can this model actually fix bugs in production code?"
-V4's 12-point improvement over V3's baseline puts it ahead of Claude Sonnet and GPT-4o on this benchmark.
+V4-Pro's score puts it within 0.2 points of Claude Opus 4.6 at a fraction of the API cost.

-Note: Benchmark data for V4 comes from pre-release and third-party testing.
-Verify current numbers at DeepSeek's official API documentation before making infrastructure decisions.
+Note: Benchmark data for V4 comes from DeepSeek's official model card on HuggingFace and third-party evaluations published at April 2026 launch.
+Verify current numbers at the official V4-Pro model card before making infrastructure decisions.

 Reasoning Mode: deepseek-reasoner vs V4 Hybrid Reasoning